 The following list of Edison State courses are categorized as Level 2 per the guidelines provided by the Ohio Department of Higher Education.
 All other Edison State courses that are not listed below are categorized as Level 1.

-Students who are interested in taking online courses through Edison State must obtain placement into college-level read AND writing.
+Students who are interested in taking online courses through Edison State must obtain placement into college-level reading.
 In addition, students must complete the XLN 100S Online Readiness Workshop.
 This workshop is designed to test preparedness for online learning and proficiency in using online learning tools.
 The workshop runs for one week and is completed online using the Blackboard web-based classroom.
 Students need to complete this workshop with a 70% or better to be eligible to enroll in online courses.
 Students are permitted two (2) attempts per semester to pass the Online Readiness Workshop.
-The fee for this workshop is waived for CCP students taking the course for the first time.
-Any future attempt(s) will cost $30 per workshop.

 To register for the Online Readiness Workshop, students need to complete and submit the XLN Registration Form.
 The workshop must be completed prior to the term of online enrollment.